-The Company confirmed that it had received the annual confirmation from each of the independent non-executive Directors in accordance with the factors of independence as set out in Rule 3.13 of the Listing Rules on 22 March 2024.
+The Company confirmed that it had received the annual confirmation of independence from each of the independent non-executive Directors in compliance with Rule 3.13 of the Listing Rules.
 The Company is of the view that the independent non-executive Directors remain independent during the Year in accordance with the relevant requirements of Rule 3.13 of the Listing Rules.